bhccstem/bhccstem.github.io/README.md

 ## Using Reverie on GitHub Pages

-Setting up Reverie on GitHub Pages is as simple as it gets!

 ### 2. Customize and view your site

 Enter your site name, description, avatar and many other options by editing the `_config.yml` file.
 You can easily turn on Google Analytics tracking, Disqus commenting and social icons here.